Dipinoar/JuegoCplusplus/README.md

 # first-repository
-#It consist a game of a spaceship made with C++
-#and a matlab execuable file
+It consist a game of a spaceship made with C++ and a matlab executable file